Knowledgeable and Understanding Workplace Product Liability Attorney

 Employees are entitled to safe working environments, regardless of industry.
 Employers are responsible for keeping workspaces hazard-free and for using safe products as they conduct their operations.

-Nelson & Smith Attorneys at Law have recovered millions for clients who have suffered injuries from defective products and hazardous workplaces.
+The experienced work injury lawyers at Nelson & Smith Attorneys at Law have recovered millions for clients who have suffered injuries from defective products and hazardous workplaces.
 Several types of incidents may qualify an injured worker for financial compensation.
 Workers’ compensation may pay covered benefits to injured workers, but it does not pay for pain and suffering.

 Liability and Defective Products

-For a personal injury case to be successful, it must first establish liability.
+For a personal injury case in Macon to be successful, it must first establish liability.
 An employer may be liable for you injuries if he or she was negligent in some capacity.
 Our team of legal experts understands how to establish negligence, and we thoroughly evaluate your situation to determine any shortcomings on the part of your employer.
 If you’ve been injured at work and want to claim damages, you must establish:

 - Your employers owes you a duty of care.
 Employers must provide a safe workplace, free of potential hazards.